intel/llvm/sycl/doc/design/CommandGraph.md

    `waitForEvents` on the same command-list.
 Resulting in additional latency when executing a UR command-buffer.

+3. Dependencies between multiple submissions must be handled by the runtime.
+   Indeed, when a second submission is performed the signal conditions of *WaitEvent* are redefined by this second submission.
+   Therefore, this can lead to an undefined behavior and potential hangs especially if the conditions of the first submissions were not yet satisfied and the event has not yet been signaled.

 Future work will include exploring L0 API extensions to improve the mapping of UR command-buffer to L0 command-list.